DS200TCCAG2B - Common Analog I/O Board

 TCCA CONNECTORS:

-3PL - TCCA, STCA, and core 5 TCCB boards are connected by a data bus.
-For the transfer to the COREBUS, conditional signals are carried on 3PL.
+• 3PL - The TCCA, STCA, and core 5 TCCB boards are connected by a data bus.
+Conditional signals are carried on 3PL for transfer to the COREBUS.

-JAR/S/T - Contains cold junction inputs from the TBQA terminal board as well as thermocouple input signals.
+• JAR/S/T - Contains cold junction inputs from the TBQA terminal board and thermocouple input signals.

 CONFIGURATION:

-Hardware: There are three hardware jumpers with the designations J1, JP2, and JP3 on the TCCA board.
+• Hardware: The TCCA board has three hardware jumpers, designated J1, JP2, and JP3.
 Using J1, the serial RS232 port can be turned on or off.
 Using JP2, the oscillator is disabled for card testing.
 JP3 is used for testing in manufacturing.
-Appendix A contains details on this board's hardware jumper configurations.

-Software: The I/O configuration constants for the thermocouples, RTDs, mA inputs, and outputs, as well as the values for the shaft voltage and current, are entered in the I/O Configuration Editor, which is found on the HMI.
+• Software: The I/O configuration constants for the thermocouples, RTDs, mA inputs and outputs, and the values for the shaft voltage and current, are entered in the I/O Configuration Editor, which is found on the HMI.

 TCCA 4 - 20 mA Input Circuit:

 The TCCA board provides the circuitry for the 420 mA input signals.
-The CTBA terminal board's signals are read using the JBB connector.
-The TCCA board measures the voltage drop across the burden resistor brought on by the transducer current and writes the results to the I/O Engine through the 3PL connector.
+The signals from the CTBA terminal board are read using the JBB connector.
+The TCCA board measures the voltage drop across the burden resistor caused by the transducer current and writes the results to the I/O Engine through the 3PL connector.

 TCCA 4-20 mA Output Circuit:

-The TCCA board's circuitry sends 420 mA outputs to the CTBA terminal board through the JAA connector.
+The TCCA board's circuitry sends 420 mA outputs through the JAA connector to the CTBA terminal board.
 These transmissions are typically used to power distant monitoring devices.

 TCCA RTD CIRCUIT: